Private atrial flutter diagnosis

 Why choose us?

-At HCA UK, we’ve provided care for almost 80,000 cardiac patients in the last three years, and 99% of those patients would recommend us to their friends or families.
+At HCA UK, we offer the UK's most comprehensive diagnostics network and have provided care for almost 80,000 cardiac patients in the last three years alone.
+99% of those patients would recommend us to their friends or families.

 Like them, you’ll be treated by some of the world’s leading consultants, supported by multi-disciplinary teams of specialists.
 You’ll have access to quick, effective and fully personalised treatment through our network of five cardiac centres and 15 outpatient and diagnostic facilities across the UK.